Clock icon

 Book Online Now

-Professional Dental Care for Dogs and Cats
+Professional Dental Care for Dogs & Cats

-Dog and Cat Dental Care in Kitchener
+Dog & Cat Dental Care in Kitchener

 Periodontal disease starts with plaque buildup along the gumline.
 Within days, that plaque hardens into tartar.
 Bacteria then work beneath the gumline, causing inflammation (gingivitis), bone loss, and eventually loose or abscessed teeth.